rcazzara/seldovia/_people/Warren_Dorothy_Anderson.md

 first_name: Dorothy
 birth_date: July 7, 1927
 birth_location: Seattle, Washington
-death_date: 1945
+death_date: November 7, 1945
 cemetery: Seldovia City Cemetery
 cemetery_plot: 39
 source_file: Cemetery Directory
 ---
-**Dorothy Anderson  Warren** , the daughter of [**Jack and Helen Anderson**](./Anderson_Jack_Conrad_Sr.md) was born in Seattle, Washington on July 7, 1927.
+**Dorothy Imogene Anderson  Warren** , the daughter of [**Jack and Helen Anderson**](./Anderson_Jack_Conrad_Sr.md) was born in Seattle, Washington on July 7, 1927.
 The family was living in Seldovia at the time of the 1930 census, but they spent time in Washington as well.
-Dorothy married Mr. Warren.
-She had a son, John, who was adopted by his grandfather as John C. Anderson, III.
-She died in Seldovia in 1945 and is buried in the Seldovia City Cemetery in Plot #39.
+Dorothy married Jack Harrison Warren in Anchorage in 1945.
+She died in Seldovia November 7, 1945 and is buried in the Seldovia City Cemetery in Plot #39.
+Her son, John, who was adopted by his grandfather as John C. Anderson, III.